Military Times logo

 Compare how each side frames the story — including which facts they emphasize or leave out.

-A higher court decision has stopped a ruling by a lower court judge that found Trump acted illegally when activating soldiers, despite opposition from California Gov. Gavin Newsom.
+The decision halts a lower court ruling that found Trump acted illegally when activating soldiers, despite opposition from California Gov. Gavin Newsom.

 BBC News logo